mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 Note that we reuse the template name `WelcomeTemplate`, and the contact list `EmailNewsletter` that we've created earlier.
 If you've changed any of the names in a previous step, be sure to adjust these values, too.

-Second, create the following trust policy, so the Step Function can assume the role.
+Second, create the following trust policy, so the Step Functions state machine can assume the role.
 If you use the web interface AWS Console to create a Step Functions state machine, this would be created automatically for you.
-This allows our Step Function to use the role we attach to it, and, by extension, use the permissions to get access to SES.
+This allows our state machine to use the role we attach to it, and, by extension, use the permissions to get access to SES.
 As filename we choose `stepfunctions-newsletter-subscribe.trust-policy.json`.

 ```json
 {